Click on each day below for session details or use search below.

 Renewables are projected to be the fastest growing source of new power generating capacity through 2040, accounting for half of the net new generation capacity added globally.
 This growth will be driven by continued policy support at a global level and technology cost reductions resulting in an increasingly distributed opportunity.
 Which markets offer the greatest growth opportunities?
 What will be the role of distributed generation and off-grid electrification in different markets?
 How will players capture an increasingly atomized opportunity?

 The international steam coal market’s changing dynamics are moving closer to being in a position of rebalancing with higher prices.
-This session will focus on 2016’s high prices and how the market responded, drawing conclusions about the real proximity of a balanced market and on the market’s ability to respond to it when it comes.
+This session will focus on 2016’s high prices and how the market responded.
+What conclusions can be drawn about the real proximity of a balanced market and on the market’s ability to respond to it when it comes?

 Cost reductions in sensors, increased reliability in high performance networks, and advanced computational capability is enabling ubiquitous deployment of these technologies in the power sector.
 The potential for incredible opportunities to unlock and create new value for consumers, electricity providers, service companies, and OEMs is widely recognized.
-However, few have been able to realize the opportunities.
+What will it take to capture these opportunities?

 The end of the great commodity supercycle has left excess supply across the entire energy spectrum and set up a global race to the bottom featuring inter- and intrafuel rivalries with significant economic and geopolitical ramifications.
 IHS Markit experts will explore the key issues, rivalries, and price expectations for natural gas, oil, coal, and LNG globally.